BiffoQ/nmrlineshapeanalyser/docs/index.md

-# `nmrlineshapeanalyser`: ss-NMR peak shape deconvolution and line shape analysis
+# nmrlineshapeanalyser: ss-NMR peak shape deconvolution and line shape analysis

-Welcome to the documentation of nmrlineshapeanalyser

-`nmrlineshapeanalyser` is an open-source Python package designed to make peak deconvolution or line shape analysis easier.
+nmrlineshapeanalyser is an open-source Python package designed to make peak deconvolution or line shape analysis easier.

 This package is for now only compatible with Bruker's NMR data.

+# Key Features

+ - Load and process Bruker NMR data
+ - Select and analyse specific spectral regions
+ - Perform peak fitting using Pseudo-Voigt profiles
+ - Calculate detailed peak metrics and statistics
+ - Generate publication-quality visuals
+ - Export results in various formats:
+       - txt: calculated peak metrics and statistics
+       - png: visualisation of the fitted spectral regions
+       - csv: save plots to a file

 # Install